 Then diagnose the cause as quickly as possible.
 Ask questions and form your own opinion of the cause and the ability of your team to solve the problem.
 The scale, complexity, political sensitivities of the problem will affect the ability of your own team to develop a solution.
 Using consultants and conducting original customer research can be helpful in being both objective and apolitical.

-Is the problem a one-off, recurring or ongoing?
+- What is the nature of the problem; is it a one-off, recurring or ongoing?

-Is the problem caused by an internal operational issue or external market forces?
+- What is the problem caused by; is it an internal operational issue or external market forces?

 3. Drive change